epicallan/epicallan.github.io/posts/2019-11-12-http-requests-with-hreq.md

 getUserByName userName = hreq @(Capture Text :> GetJson User) (userName :.
 Empty)
 ```

-The `Capture Text :> GetJson User` type with in `getUserByName` is an API endpoint type definition.
+The `Capture Text :> GetJson User` type within `getUserByName` is an API endpoint type definition.

 The API type definition in this instance demands that a heterogeneous list containing a `Text` value is supplied to the `hreq` function.